 Directed by Lee Isaac Chung

-Availability: Amazon Prime and others
+Availability: Amazon Prime and libraries

 A tender and sweeping story about what roots us, Minari follows a Korean-American family that moves to a tiny Arkansas farm in search of their own American Dream.
 The family home changes completely with the arrival of their sly, foul-mouthed, but incredibly loving grandmother.
 Amidst the instability and challenges of this new life in the rugged Ozarks, Minari shows the undeniable resilience of family and what really makes a home.